bradf83/shell-code-generator/README.md

 - Spring Data JDBC 2.0 (Came with Spring Boot 2.3.0) does not contain an Oracle Dialect.
     - More information can be found in this blog post [here](https://spring.io/blog/2020/05/20/migrating-to-spring-data-jdbc-2-0)
-    - Downgrading to Spring Boot 2.2.7 instead could be a quick fix to this problem for now.
+    - Downgrading to Spring Boot 2.2.9 instead could be a quick fix to this problem for now.
-- The `nullable` column in Oracle comes back as a `Y` or `N` and does not map properly.
-    - Set to `true` for now and add a TODO

 **Does**